rennay/firebase-ionic/firebase_setup.md

-# Ionic Setup and Testing

 # Firebase Setup

-This section describes how to set up a Firebase project, then connect your Application to it.
+This section describes how to set up a Firebase project.

 ## Create a Firebase project
 * Navigate to [Firebase](https://console.firebase.google.com)